Symptoms of a poorly done dental filling

 There are several signs that may indicate the presence of a poorly done dental filling and should not be ignored.

-- Continuous pain days or weeks after the filling
+• Continuous pain days or weeks after filling

-- A sensation of a high or poorly fitted filling
+• Feeling of high filling or poorly fitted filling

-A properly done filling should not cause prolonged pain once the initial adjustment period has passed.
+A well-done filling should not cause prolonged pain once the initial adjustment period has passed.

 Is it normal to feel pain after a dental filling?

-After a filling, it is normal to experience mild sensitivity during the first 24 to 72 hours.
-However, pain is no longer normal when it worsens over time, lasts more than a week, appears as throbbing or nighttime pain, or radiates to the jaw, ear, or head.
-In these cases, there is usually a problem with the fit, seal, or involvement of the dental nerve.
+After a filling, it is normal to experience slight sensitivity for the first 24 to 72 hours.
+However, pain is no longer normal when it increases over time, lasts more than a week, appears in a throbbing or nocturnal manner, or radiates to the jaw, ear, or head.
+In these cases, there is usually a problem with the fit, seal, or dental nerve.

 Most common causes of a poorly done dental filling